vigou3/emacs-modified-windows/README-modified.txt

 - ESS 18.10.2;
 - AUCTeX 12.1;
 - org 9.2.3;
+- Tabbar 2.2, an emacs minor mode that displays a tab bar at the top, similar to the idea of web browser’s tabs;
 - markdown-mode.el 2.3;
 - psvn.el r1573006 from Subversion sources, to work with
   Subversion repositories from within Emacs;